Image: Otter. A lost word.

 the products used by the monastics to make our meals, and the companies they

 were from.
-The person then posed the question:
+The person then said,

 “So my question is about